 This is a serious camp classic and if you haven't heard this in your local boozer during karaoke night then I'm not sure where you live.
 But you need to move immediately.

-Shaw was a huge success in the '60s with songs such as Always Something There To Remind Me.
+Shaw was a huge star in the ’60s with songs such as Always Something There To Remind Me.
 I am sure her success was aided by being the first UK winner of Eurovision ever.
-Her styling was to die for and this song is, IMO, the first and BEST of all the UK winners.
+Her styling was to die for and this song is, IMO, the first and best of all the UK winners.